Clients

 What Do Concrete, Actionable Fitness Steps Look Like?

-“Move more every day” sounds great when talking about increased fitness, but not exactly a concrete step to take; it’s not a concrete, quantitative goal.
-“Visit the gym before work, three days a week” is an actionable step.
-Instead of “walk more”, try “reach at least 4,000 steps each day”.
-Make sure that these are small actionable steps toward your goal, and that they’re within reach, and realistic to your lifestyle.
-Even one simple, but doable step such as, “Go to the gym every Thursday” can build your confidence over time, creating a healthy habit.
+Make sure these are small actionable steps within reach and realistic to your lifestyle.
+Even one doable step such as, “Go to the gym every Thursday” can build your confidence over time, creating a healthy habit.

 Keep Track of Your Health and Fitness Success